 Top Websites to Take a Break With

-Online games vary widely from pointless clicking endeavors to actually training your brain.
+Online fun varies widely from pointless clicking endeavors to actually training your brain.
 Lumosity falls into the latter category, with free exercises to help sharpen your mind.
 Taking a break here can help improve your focus and, over time, improve concentration and memory.
 It’s absolutely worth your time to check it out!

 Do literally nothing for 2 minutes